 Drill Holes for the Tube Strings

-With the bamboo cut and the nodes drilled, the next step in our bamboo wind chime plans is to cut the holes in the top circle for the tube strings.
+With the bamboo cut and the nodes drilled, the next step is to cut the holes in the top circle for the tube strings.
 In this step, we're assuming an 11-1/2" diameter hardwood circle and five tubes.
-If you decided to use a different diameter circle at the top or more (or less) tubes, you'll need to adjust the math in this step accordingly.
+If you decided to use a different diameter circle at the top, or more (or less) tubes, you'll need to adjust the math in this step accordingly.

 With a straight edge, mark a straight line from the center hole on the large hardwood circle to the edge.
 Next, grab your compass and widen it to a 5" radius.
 With the width exactly 5", place the point in the center hole and scribe a 5" radius circle all the way around the piece.